 On a guided tour

-The main benefit of joining a Perito Moreno Glacier tour and a tour of Los Glaciares National Park is that it is easy: you’ll only have to worry to make it back to the same shuttle that dropped you off.
-Pretty much none of the guided tours is inclusive of the entry fee to the park, so make sure to carry enough cash for that even if you have already paid your tour.
+The main benefit of joining a tour of Perito Moreno is that it is easy: you’ll only have to worry to make it back to the same shuttle that dropped you off.
+Pretty much none of the guided tours is inclusive of the entrance fee to the park, so make sure to carry enough cash for that even if you have already paid.

-Tours vary in length and quality: most cover just the basic, taking you to the balconies and, at most, including a packed lunch of sort.
+Tours vary in length and quality: most cover just the basic, taking you to Curva de los Suspiros for the best distant views of the glacier, the balconies and, at most, including a packed lunch of sort.
 You’ll have a guide, but to be fair the information you get on the boards is enough to get by.

-The best Perito Moreno tours are those that some include a boat ride and / or take you for an ice trek.
+The best Perito Moreno tours are those that include a boat ride and / or take you for an ice trek.
+Make sure to pre-book them, especially if you are traveling in the peak-season.

 Guided tours of Patagonia that also go to Perito Moreno:

-If you prefer to take the edge off organizing a trip to Patagonia and would like to leave this task to the experts, you can even join a guided group tour of Argentina that includes a visit of Perito Moreno.
+If you prefer to take the edge off organizing a trip to this part of the world and would like to leave this task to the experts, you can even join a guided group tour of Argentina that includes a visit of Perito Moreno.
 Here are some of the best tours:

 - Patagonia Hiking: perfect for active travelers who enjoy nature, this 9 days tour includes stops at El Calafate with visit of Perito Moreno Glacier, and at El Chalten, to hike Fitz Roy and Cerro Torre.